monk-io/docs/docs/community/index.md

 # MonkOS Contributor Program

-MonkOS Contributor Program rewards MonkOS users for creating popular Kits, sharing their knowledge and finding bugs.
+MonkOS Contributor Program rewards MonkOS users for their hard work and sharing their knowledge.

 ## Joining

-Learn how to contribute and earn rewards for:
+Learn how to contribute:

-<CustomLink to="./publishers">Kit Creation</CustomLink>
 <CustomLink to="./content">Content Creation</CustomLink>
-<CustomLink to="./bugs">Bug Bounty</CustomLink>

-You're most welcome to participate on more than one front! 😎
+More programs are upcoming - stay tuned!
+Note that you can participate in multiple programs at once as they are available.

-## Rewards
+## Compensation

-You can earn from $25 to $3000 one-time rewards for submitting content and bug reports.
-You can earn up to $2550 a month for publishing and maintaining a popular Kit! 🤑
+When you take part in the Monk Contributor Program, you are eligible for being compensated for your labor.
+Please look at the specific program you are interested in for details.

 ## General Rules